rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 #### Updating submodules

-These instructions are specific to updating `rustfmt`, however they may apply to the other submodules as well.
+These instructions are specific to updating `rls`, however they may apply to the other submodules as well.
 Please help by improving these instructions if you find any discrepancies or special cases that need to be addressed.

-To update the `rustfmt` submodule, start by running the appropriate [`git submodule` command](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+To update the `rls` submodule, start by running the appropriate [`git submodule` command](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 For example, to update to the latest commit on the remote master branch, you may want to run:
 ```
-git submodule update --remote src/tools/rustfmt
+git submodule update --remote src/tools/rls
 ```
 If you run `./x.py build` now, and you are lucky, it may just work.
 If you see an error message about patches that did not resolve to any crates, you will need